 - FEC ID or EIN

 - Payment method

 Providing this information ensures that all advertisers wishing to engage in political activities are compliant with state or federal election laws, and also serves as a vetting method to confirm that no illegitimate campaigns or organizations are operating on the Choozle platform.

 No one wants to pay for ads that can’t be seen or to have ads placed next to inappropriate content.
 Brand safety and viewability are two strategies that help mitigate these risks.

 Brand safety refers to a set of tools and strategies that ensure your ads don’t appear in an inappropriate context or next to inappropriate content.
-Similar to how whitelists and blocklists let you filter sites, our brand safety solutions allow you to filter out specific categories of sensitive content.
+Similar to how preferred lists and block lists let you filter sites, our brand safety solutions allow you to filter out specific categories of sensitive content.

 Viewability is an online advertising metric that aims to track only impressions that can be seen by users and can help optimize a campaign in-flight.

-After identifying the sites that are driving traffic back to your website and the ones that aren’t, you can create whitelists or blocklists.
-A whitelist is an index of the sites where you want to serve ads, while blocklists bar certain websites from serving your ads.
+After identifying the sites that are driving traffic back to your website and the ones that aren’t, you can create preferred lists or block lists.
+A preferred list is an index of the sites where you want to serve ads, while block lists bar certain websites from serving your ads.